cafo13/animal-facts/README.md

 This projects is about awesome facts about animals and make more people know these.

 The core is an [API](./api/) written in Golang that provides the animal facts.
 In the background there is a PostgreSQL database for storing the facts data.
-Additionally there is a [angular frontend](./frontend/), that is used as a showcase for the API and also handling requests for new facts or updates of existing facts.
+Additionally there is a [vue.js frontend](./frontend/), that is used as a showcase for the API and also handling requests for new facts or updates of existing facts.
 And for the CLI users there is an [animal-facts-cli](./cli/), that uses the API in the background.

 Feel free to visit [animalfacts.app](https://animalfacts.app) to see the latest version of the project in action!